kazini/yask-spec-kit/README.md

 All in-depth documentation, covering core principles, methodology, interaction patterns, prompting strategies, and implementation support (templates, scripts), is organized within the `.yask/` directory.

-*Special thanks to jasonkneen for their Kiro documentation set as a point of reference for the creation of this instruction set.*
+*Special thanks to [@jasonkneen](https://github.com/jasonkneen) for their Kiro documentation set as a point of reference for the creation of this instruction set.*